How the Democrats got outplayed on Kavanaugh

 This was an extremely costly lesson for the Democrats to learn, and it is not the first time they have been schooled.
 The confirmation could very well be the factor that saves Republican control of the Senate and it cemented a long-term shift in the court that will have severe repercussions on a number of issues ranging from abortion rights to executive power.

-The confirmation showed exactly what's at stake for Democrats in the midterms.
+The confirmation process showed exactly what's at stake for Democrats in the midterms.
 If they can't perform, the next two years will be a brutal slog for the blue parts of our political map.

 Related Content